One of the biggest differentiators between good and great salespeople is the ability to have a comfortable budget discussion with a prospect.

 At this point, the salesperson needs to shift gears to asking who they should be discussing the solution with, while also keeping the prospect looped in as your internal advocate.

-When is the Right Time to Discuss Budget?
+When Is the Right Time to Discuss the Budget?

-The budget discussion should be part of ongoing conversations with a prospect.
+The budget discussion should be part of an ongoing conversation with a prospect.
 But, a salesperson should not start the conversation too soon.

 There is an appropriate time to have a budget conversation.
-When a salesperson comes in too early with the price or asks budget questions before the prospect understands the value proposition, then you are setting up for failure.
+When a salesperson comes in too early with the price or asks budget questions before the prospect understands the value proposition, they are setting themselves up for failure.

 When the salesperson has uncovered a pain point, it is important to capitalize by helping the prospect understand how your solution will cost the company less money in the long run than their current problem is costing them.
 The salesperson should not hesitate to have a budget conversation at this point because the prospect has been informed about the cost-saving benefits.